sohail-coder/dbms-application/README.md

-# Command Line Processor with DDL Support
+# C++ Based DDL Interpreter for Database Management System

 This project is a command-line processor that interprets Data Definition Language (DDL) statements for a database-like environment.
 It provides functionality to create, manage, and manipulate tables and records through user-supplied commands.